preprio/php-rest-sdk/README.md

 ## Making your first request

-Let's start with getting some content items from your Prepr Environment.
+Let's start with getting some content items from your Prepr environment.

 ```php
 <?php